cbos/cbos.github.io/content/posts/20231204-technical-deep-dive-into-grafana-faro/index.md

 ### Traces
 Trace data is sent to the Faro Collector endpoint in the same way as all other data.
-Here is the data in Json format.
+Here is the data in JSON format.
 The collector sends it to the configured trace store, in my case Grafana Tempo.
 {{< imgproc browser_send_traces Resize "850x" >}}
 Send trace data
 {{< /imgproc >}}